Spanish Flea: In film and television

+In podcasts

 "Spanish Flea" acts as the opening and closing music to the Fangraphs audio podcast.
 The song is also used as the closing music for the soccer podcast Low Limit Futbol, hosted by Joe Uccello and Roberto Rojas.
 It is used as background music for the ad-reads on the 'We Hate Movies' podcast.
 It is also used as the closing theme for Chris & Andi Porter's 'One Millionth Podcast', although it is sung by the siblings themselves - a different way every time.
 It also appears in the jingle that precedes the ‘Three by Three’ segment by John C. Dvorak during the “No Agenda” podcast.